Docs / Authentication

 WebSocket authentication

-After obtaining a session token (via any method above), connect to the WebSocket and authenticate as the first message:
+After obtaining an access token (via any method above), connect to the WebSocket and authenticate as the first message:

 Token behaviour is provider-agnostic - it works the same regardless of which login path produced it.